siyuan-note/user-guide-en_US/Content Block/5 Embed Content block.md

 The query contains paragraph blocks of both `In SiYuan` and `core concept` text, and excludes the current document (otherwise the paragraph block will also be included in the result set, because the current paragraph also contains these two texts.
 The following case is similar):
 {: id="20201224120448-9gbg6ot"}

-!{{SELECT * FROM blocks WHERE content LIKE '%In SiYuan%' AND content LIKE '%core concept%' AND path NOT LIKE '%Content block embed%'}}
+!{{SELECT * FROM blocks WHERE content LIKE '%In SiYuan%' AND content LIKE '%core concept%' AND path NOT LIKE '%Embed Content Block%'}}
 {: id="20210111231445-gwfrxnl"}

 ### Case 2